 I am surprised at the number of Ex-Shakers I find scattered all over the country.
-Among them are some of the "mediums."
-Among them are some of the incumus, who were used by the spirit visitors during that remarkable episode of seven years from 1887 to 1844.
-That was the opening of a New Dispensation (in the Evolution of spirit causation, which can be traced back through the centuries to the Judean Christ Dispensation) but more clearly indicated in a direct line from the French Prophets of 1688 to the opening in 1848, through the "Fox Girls," after the Shakers had refused to allow their order to be used for the purpose.
+Among them are some of the "mediums," who were used by the spirit visitors during that remarkable episode of seven years, from 1837 to 1844.
+That was the opening of a New Dispensation (in the Evolution of spirit causation, which cas be traced back through the centuries to the Judean Christ Dispensation) but more clearly indicated in a direct line from the French Prophets of 1888 to the opening in 1848, through the "Fox Giris," after the Shakers had refused to allow their order to be used for the purpose.
 We are now at the door of a new development-not a new dispensation as some say-of this last Dispensation.

-The trials and persecutions which most, or many at least of the "mediums" of today are suffering, are among the many "signs of the times."
-The gathering in of the "Wanderers from Shiloh," is another the "Wanderers from Shiton," is another sign, full of significance, and one often spok-en of by "mediums" during the last few years.
-The evidence I have received, and am constantly receiving, that the Christ-woman, Ann Lee, is leading on a spirit force to aid in this work, is overwhelming and
+The trials and persecutions which most, or many at least of the "mediums" of today are suffering, are among the many "algus," the times."
+The gathering in of the st Wanderers from Shiloh, is another aign, full of significance, and one often spoken of by "mediums" during the last lew years.
+The evidence I have received, and am constantly receiving that the Christwoman, Ann Lee, is leading on aspirit force to aid in this work, is overwhelming and (Centined on Fig. 1952).